Flash Flood Threat: Potent Storm System With Drenching Downpours Sweeping Through Region

 Friday, Sept.
 15 will be partly sunny with a high temperature around 70 degrees.

-It will remain pleasant over the weekend with a mix of clouds and sun on Saturday, Sept.
+It will remain pleasant over the weekend with a mix of clouds and sun for most of the region on Saturday, Sept.
 16, and mostly sunny skies on Sunday, Sept.
 17.

+Areas farther east, including eastern Long Island, eastern Connecticut, and eastern New England are expected to see some rainfall from Hurricane Lee, as well as strong winds on Saturday.

 Check back to Daily Voice for updates.